miethe/meatybytes/content/posts/Hobbies/Smart Home/Coral/TPUs/index.md

 ## Google Coral Product Line: A Breakdown

 Google Coral offers a range of products, each best suited for different applications.
-They are best broken up into 3 specific groupings: Chips/Cards (to build your own from the ground up), SOMs (to add to an existing system), and Dev Boards (to setup an AIO solution, out-of-the-box).
+They are best broken up into 3 specific groupings: Accelerator Models (to build your own from the ground up), SOMs (to add to an existing system), and Dev Boards (to setup an AIO solution, out-of-the-box).
 All 3 have their own distinct place in the wide-range of Coral customers.
 See below for an explanation of each, to help you choose the right solution.

 ### DIY